roahmlab/splanning/index.markdown

 # [Approach](#approach)

 <!-- # Contributions -->
-This paper addresses the limitations of existing approaches by proposing SPLANNING, a real-time, receding-horizon motion planning algorithm.
+This paper proposed SPLANNING, a real-time, receding-horizon motion planning algorithm.
 SPLANNING combines a simple and tight sphere-based geometric representation of the reachability of a robot with radiance field representations of an environment scene to enable risk-aware planning through a rendering-based probability bound.
 This differs from existing approaches such as CATNIPS and SplatNav in that planning can be performed with probabilistic bounds and directly in a scene with a normalized splatting representation without additional preprocessing passes, opening the door for real-time splatting and risk-aware planning.